jakeh0916/Quer/README.md

 1. Download/clone the `quer` Visual Studio 2022 solution and build the executable.
 2. Place the built `quer.exe` somewhere that's added to your system PATH.

-    - (Currently only Windows is supported.)
+Note: Only Windows is supported.
+Sorry.

 # Usage